 John Elway

-Despite his retirement in early 1999 from American Football, John continues to pursue an executive career in the sport.
-He holds the title of general manager and president of the football association for Denver Broncos in the NFL (National Football League).
+Despite retiring from American football in early 1999, John continues to pursue an executive career in the sport.
+He holds the titles of general manager and president of the Denver Broncos football association in the NFL (National Football League).

 Micheal Anthony Richards